 The Society for Diversity Honors Kent State for Serving as a National Model for Workplace Inclusion

-Kent State University is receiving national recognition for its mission to support a climate that welcomes and supports diversity in all of its forms.
-The Society for Diversity is presenting the university with the distinctive Innovation + Inclusion Leadership Award.
+Kent State University has received national recognition for its mission to support a climate that welcomes and supports diversity in all of its forms.
+The Society for Diversity presented the university with the distinctive Innovation + Inclusion Leadership Award.

 For the past eight years, the Society for Diversity has recognized the work of outstanding organizations and individuals who have demonstrated excellence in employment equity and workplace inclusion.
 This year, the Society for Diversity added “innovation” to its criteria to represent how collaboration, new strategies and technology have changed equity, diversity and inclusion work.

 The award highlights Kent State’s Diversity Education and Training Lab, which aims to foster and develop diversity and cultural competency awareness, knowledge and skills.
 The lab is made up of a team with diverse expertise to help address issues ranging from blind spots and unintentional biases to recruitment, promotion and cultural competency skills.

 The lab’s training team leads discussions to foster awareness of barriers and issues that impact climate, diversity and inclusion.
 They also offer training, seminars and workshops to learn how to apply new skills outside the lab.

 In addition to working with Kent State faculty, staff and students, the Diversity Education and Training Lab trains more than 500 community-based leaders and partners.